andres-garcia-alves/game-super-mario-net/README.md

 &nbsp;

+This is the first public release of this project.
 Developed in 2010.11 for subject 'Programación III', at Universidad Tecnológica Nacional (UTN), Buenos Aires, Argentina.

-This is the first public release of this project.
-There are some bugs with collision detection, wich I hope to solve in next release.

 Please send to me your feedback about this game: andres.garcia.alves@gmail.com